Bicycle Riding SchoolSchedule Lesson/Class

 Rain, Snow, or Cold Policy

 We're happy to teach in the cold, snow, and rain, but only if the rider is happy to do it.
-We have rain coats and rain pants at the bike school.
+We have rain coats and pants at the bike school.
 It can be good practice to learn how to handle biking in inclement weather!
-If a rider is particularly nervous/unhappy about biking, we don’t recommend starting in the rain.
+But if a rider is particularly nervous or unhappy about biking, we don’t recommend starting in the rain.
 If the forecast is looking questionable, be in contact with your instructor to make a team decision.

 Directions to the Bicycle Riding School